castacks/tartanair_tools/README.md

+🔥 The TartanAir-V2 is released!
+Please checkout the [TartanAir-V2 website](tartanair.org)!

-The dataset is available from both cloudflare and the Airlab server!
-Thank [Scaled Foundation](https://scaledfoundations.ai/) for the support!
+The dataset is available from both Hugging Face and the Airlab server!
 If anyone or any research group is interested in hosting our dataset, please contact wenshanw@andrew.cmu.edu.

 # TartanAir dataset: AirSim Simulation Dataset for Simultaneous Localization and Mapping